GLUTEN FREE DINING OPTIONS IN MANUEL ANTONIO, COSTA RICA

-A message from one of our owners about eating gluten-free
+A message from one of the owners of Arenas del Mar about Gluten Free Dining:

 My daughter has a severe form of celiac disease.
 She seldom takes a vacation or frequents restaurants because it is just too risky.
 When on the road, she cannot guarantee that she can eat safely 3x a day, 7x a week.
 And being sick on vacation, in her words, “really a drag”.